mahkhaled/pup/docs/README.md

 meteor npm start
 ```

-> Note : If you receive any errors in your terminal when you start up Pup related to meteor npm install, make sure to follow the suggested commands to ensure dependencies are properly installed.
+> Note : If you receive any errors in your terminal when you start up Pup related to `meteor npm install`, make sure to follow the suggested commands to ensure dependencies are properly installed.

 - Then Signup users with emails : `officeboy1@yourdomain.com` & `officeboy2@yourdomain.com`
 > Note : You can use a any email for the officeboy, we will assign him a role in a moment.